-- ➤ Generally, the water quality ratings in these smaller Niagara River tributaries where found to be higher than other NPCA watersheds.
-The degree of landuse impacts from urban and rural pressures are significantly less in these watersheds. - Based on the 2016-2020 data, all the Niagara River tributaries had total phosphorus exceedances.
-The most impacted of these tributaries include Usshers Creek, Black Creek and Bayer Creek which had median concentrations 6 times the PWQO.
+- ➤ The water quality ratings in Black Creek watershed (BL003 and BR001) were found to be higher than other NPCA watersheds.
+The degree of landuse impacts from urban and rural pressures are significantly less in this watershed. - ➢ Based on the 2017-2021 data, all the Niagara River tributaries had total phosphorus exceedances.
+The most impacted of these tributaries was Usshers Creek which had median concentrations 6 times the PWQO.
 Total phosphorus concentrations were found to be much lower in Frenchman Creek with median concentrations only 2 times the PWQO.
-Nonetheless these watersheds would benefit by Best Management Practice works to reduce phosphorus loads.
+Nonetheless these watersheds would benefit by BMP works to reduce phosphorus loads.